ROLFFFX/UniTask/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## IntelliJ IDEA
 *1. Install IntelliJ IDEA Ultimate version*
-There’s a helpful [link](https://www.youtube.com/watch?v=U8qqNnBkjAs) that shows how you can use your student emails to get free license.
+  - There’s a helpful [link](https://www.youtube.com/watch?v=U8qqNnBkjAs) that shows how you can use your student emails to get free license.

 *2. IntelliJ Settings*
-From the top bar, go to settings
+  - From the top bar, go to `Settings`
-Build, Execution, Deployment
+    - `Build, Execution, Deployment`
-Build Tools
+    - `Build Tools`
-Maven
+    - `Maven`
-Check for the maven homepath.
+  - Check for the maven homepath.
 This should be where your maven package stores.
-Check your user setting file, it should be the address of your settings.xml file, which is in your maven package -> conf, and select the override box.
+  - Check your user setting file, it should be the address of your 'settings.xml' file, which is in your maven package -> conf, and select the override box.
-Check the local repository, the path is where you create your repository in m2 locates, which should look like:
+  - Check the local repository, the path is where you create your repository in m2 locates, which should look like:
-/”where_you_put_your_m2_directory”/m2/repository
+  - /”where_you_put_your_m2_directory”/m2/repository
-Then select the override box.
+  - Then select the override box.

-Go to:
+  - For Maven
-Compiler
+  - Go to: `Compiler`
-Java Compiler
+  - `Java Compiler`
-Check your java version.
+  - Check your java version.
 It should be 1.8

-Go to top bar again:
+  - For SDK
-File
+  - `File`
-Project structure
+  - `Project structure`
-Check your SDK version, should be 1.8, and language level is 8 - lambdas
+  - Check your SDK version, should be 1.8, and language level is `8 - lambdas`

 ------------------------------------------------------------------------------------------------------------------------------------------------------